 I see what the student is doing, how they are doing it and also what they are not doing to solve the problem.
 Then I ask them a few questions so they discover exactly where and how they are stuck and how they can get around the obstacle.

-They find the solution that is the simplest and easiest for them, from the point they were stuck.
+Then your child finds the solution that is the simplest and easiest for him or her, from the point where they were stuck before.
 I order my questions and suggestions so they feel itís them who are discovering the solution by themselves, not me telling them what to do.

 Furthermore, I proceed to show them how their method yields exactly the same result as the teacherís method.
 This usually gives them great confidence in their own ability.